By Rosie Markwick, Summersalt yoga teacher

 Firstly, water (and make note this is being in, on OR just near) stimulates the production of Relaxin and Serotonin, the hormones responsible for relaxation and happiness respectively.
 We are quite literally on a cognitive biology level soothed and contented by water.

 Wallace J Nichols, calls this a ‘Blue Mind’, as he puts it in his book on the topic, this is “a mildly meditative state characterized by calm, peacefulness, unity, and a sense of general happiness and satisfaction with life in the moment” — that’s triggered when we’re in or near water.
 ‘We are beginning to learn that our brains are hardwired to react positively to water and that being near it can calm and connect us, increase innovation and insight, and even heal what’s broken’

 Secondly, is the transpersonal psychology explanation, which I think is accountable for a lot of what I see in my SUP sessions.
 Water is a force of and an example of nature.
 There is a mystery and a very naturalness of water.
 Transpersonal therapy states that the act of doing something a little out of our physical comfort zone in nature or, experiencing the perspective relative smallness of us in nature and then noticing we actually feel comfortable even so, ignites a feedback mechanism that says; if I can do this, what else can I overcome?

-So if you are a self-realised water baby already, know there are real reasons why!
+So if you are a self-realized water baby already, know there are real reasons why!
 And if you are not so sure yet, go and see how being on the water makes you feel, with this perspective perhaps in mind.
-The SUP yoga retreats we run at Summersalt yoga are a wonderful opportunity to try.